 Your doctor or nurse will take a swab test from the vagina to test a discharge for BV.

 BV is usually treated with a course of antibiotic tablets or a vaginal antibiotic cream.

 Avoid excessive washing, as this can make any irritation worse.

 Will it come back?

-Treatment usually works well, but for many women it comes back within the next three months to a year.
+Treatment usually works well, but for many people BV comes back within the next three months to a year.
 Treatment can be repeated.